Crate rustic_core

 • clap - Enables a dependency on the clap crate and enables parsing from the commandline.
 This feature is disabled by default.

-• merge - Enables support for merging multiple values into one, which enables the merge dependency.
+• merge - Enables support for merging multiple values into one, which enables the conflate dependency.
 This is needed for parsing commandline arguments and merging them into one (e.g. config).
 This feature is disabled by default.

 • webdav - Enables a dependency on the dav-server and futures crate.
 This enables us to run a WebDAV server asynchronously on the commandline.
 This feature is disabled by default.